NateDeg/3KIDNAS/docs/source/inputs/pipelineinputs.rst

 7) nProcessors_Bootstrap == The number of processors used to fit independent bootstrap resamples for a particular galaxy.

-The total number of processors used in a run of the full 3KIDNAS pipeline is nProcessors * nProcessors_Bootstrap
+To be clear, the total number of processors used in a run of the full 3KIDNAS pipeline is nProcessors * nProcessors_Bootstrap

+The above are the 7 key parameters that need to be set for any run of 3KIDNAS.
+However, it is possible to use this pipeline input file to overwrite certain default behaviours in the code.
+A more detailed description of this can be found at